xeppaka/akka/RELEASING.md

 Nightly snapshot releases are created from master and published to https://repo.akka.io/snapshots by https://jenkins.akka.io:8498/job/akka-publish-nightly/

-To create snapshot versions manually, use `sbt clean stampVersion publish`.
+To create snapshot versions manually, use `sbt clean publish`.
 The release artifacts are created in `akka-*/target/repository` and can be copied over to a maven server.
 If you have access, the Jenkins job at https://jenkins.akka.io:8498/job/akka-publish-wip/ can be used to publish